 B-30.2 Overhead and Gantrys (Top Running Hoist) B-30.10 Hooks

 B-30.11 Monorail and Underhung B-30.16 Overhead Hoists (Underhung)

 B-30.17 Overhead & Gantrys (Underhung Hoists) B-30.18 Stackers

 While monthly and annual inspections are a great way to have professionals ensure safe use of overhead cranes, its function can change daily.
 Wire ropes could wear, limit switches could fail, and normal wear could eventually catch up and damage the structure and components depending on use.

 Below is a daily crane inspection checklist your operator should run through every day at the beginning of his/her shift.

 - Lower Hoist Completely while checking wire rope fraying.

 - Check for air or hydraulic fluid leakage

-- Check for load capacity stenciling on both sides of unit.
+- Check for load capacity stenciling on both sides of Bridge and/or Hoist.

 - Monthly - Check hooks for deformation or cracks (written record with signature of inspector and date)